ikenfin/ffaker2/USAGE.md

 )
 ```

 Calculated fields can use values from other fields or from fields of related tables.
-In example above, we get value of level attribute in related table, and inrement it.
+In example above, we get value of level attribute in related table, and increment it.